Dexter Walker: Storylines

 Dexter meets Lottie Ryan (Morgan Weaving) at the Diner and the two become friends.
 April, Who has broken up with Heath becomes jealous of Dexter's and Lottie's friendship when Colleen Smart (Lyn Collingwood) tells her that they are dating when they are, in fact, not.
 April invites herself to a picnic that Dexter and Lottie organise.
 When Dexter asks April to leave April falls and pretends to hurt her ankle so that Dexter will take care of her.
 At the hospital April reveals that there is nothing wrong with her ankle and that she only said it was hurt to get close to Dexter.
 April tells Dexter that she loves him but Dexter tells April he cannot love somebody who is so deceitful.
 Dexter later begins a relationship with Lottie.
 However, he realises he loves April and they break up.
 April confesses that she love Dex too and they get back together.
 Dex and April struggle to find some time to themselves and decide to move in together.
 Sid and Bianca give their approval and they find a place.
 On moving day, Dex borrows Indi's car and crashes it, when the brakes fail to work.
 Dex is found and taken to hospital where it is revealed he has major injuries.
 Dex almost dies, but Sid saves him.
 Ruby Buckton (Rebecca Breeds) later admits that she cut the brake line, but did not intend for Dex to get hurt.

 Dex is diagnosed with a brain injury, leaving him initially unable to speak.
 April refuses to leave his side during his hospital stay despite Dex's attempts to push her away.
 Sid had considered sending him to a rehab facility which specialises in brain injury but changes his mind after Dex vehemently refuses to go anywhere except back home.
 Sasha, in particular, has difficulty coming to terms with Dex's disabilities.
 Dex begins to train as a nurse but struggles with seizures, which often take place as a result of stress.
 He lies to April about his seizures, much to her chagrin.
 For some time he contemplates quitting as he feared that he would be a danger to patients.
 Dex proposes to April and she accepts.
-April gets a work placement in Paris and the couple move there straight after their wedding.
+April gets a work placement in Paris and the couple move there straight after their wedding with Sid driving them and Indi to the airport.